Graduate

 Supervision

 Each assistant must be assigned to a supervisor who will give guidance and assist the student in carrying out work assignments.
-The supervisor is responsible for assigning tasks, monitoring the progress of work, keeping a record of hours worked and evaluating the performance of the student.
-At the end of each school year, each supervisor must submit an evaluation of the work performance of the students supervised.
+The supervisor is responsible for assigning tasks, monitoring the progress of work, keeping a record of hours worked, and evaluating the performance of the student.